Frequently Asked Questions

 You can find extensive lists of all of my favorite books, notebooks, paper, pens, and other art supplies in my Amazon Store.
 The tools don’t make the artist, but sometimes it’s nice to know what the pros are using and loving, am I right?

-- Teachable – This is the platform where I host my courses for SketchnoteAcademy.com.
-Check it out if you’re interested in teaching an online course.
+- Podia – This is the platform where I host my courses for SketchnoteAcademy.com.
+Check it out if you’re interested in online courses, hosting webinars, or creating a membership site.

 - ConvertKit – A powerful email system that meets all of my needs- much more than MailChimp could ever do!